 This aspect is less general, but was useful to me to also distribute power to my remote office.
 Since I had Ethernet already routed from the router to my office, it made sense to use the PoE functionality to provide power to this separate location depicted in the diagram above.
 Ethernet is generally easier to route than DC, so PoE is very useful to simplify cabling to remote locations.
 In my case I used flat Ethernet cable which was very easy to route, and fit at the edge of carpet for example.
 I bought two devices to leverage PoE in the office:

-Tenda PoE powered 5 port gigabit switch for €25, This powered ethernet switch will allow multiple wired laptops to continue with uninterrupted networking.
+YuanLey PoE powered 5 port gigabit switch for €25, This powered ethernet switch / extender, will allow multiple wired laptops to continue with uninterrupted networking.
 Now often one can continue with wireless to the router, but this is not always sufficient at the remote location, and there will always be some issues in a switch over to wireless.
 For a single laptop though, a switch would not be needed, as it could connect directly to the router.

 REVODATA Gigabit Type C PoE Splitter with 5V 2.4A output for €15 euros.
 A separate USB output is always useful, and can power a phone or augment the power provided to a laptop.
 In the laptop case with multiple connected USB power, they generally take power from the highest powered cable attached, and so will fall back to this 10W option in a power cut.
 All Apple laptops support this mode of operation at least.